Nidhi-Datawizard/Data-Cleaning-in-SQL-/README.md

 DISTINCT is used to eliminate duplicate records from a dataset, ensuring data integrity and accuracy during analysis.

 Real-world data cleaning projects in SQL may involve a combination of these techniques and functions, tailored to specific data quality issues and requirements.
-The examples provided in the sources mentioned can be used as a reference for implementing data cleaning tasks in SQL.
+The examples provided in the sources mentioned can be used as a reference for implementing data-cleaning tasks in SQL.